rwdalpe/chef-testing-lab/README.md

 vagrant ssh
 ````

-Change to the `chef-testing-lab` in your home directory directory, use bundler
+Change to the `chef-testing-lab/chef-testing-lab` folder in your home directory,
-to install the dependencies.
+and use bundler to install the dependencies.

 ````
 bundle install